 It’s easy for a driver to say they are responsible and respectful driver but the real proof can be seen when their driving habits are being tracked.

 Jack rabbit starts and hard breaking cause damage wear and tear to vehicles and can put drivers at risk of getting into an accident.

-There are a number of GPS tracking devices like the fleetminder FM Lite or Platinum NxtG that can be installed into any vehicle along with a G-force/shock sensor that can monitor harsh acceleration and deceleration (hard braking).
+There are a number of GPS tracking devices like the fleetminder FM NxtG-V or the Platinum NxtG that can be installed into any vehicle along with a G-force/shock sensor that can monitor harsh acceleration and deceleration (hard braking).
 This data is sent along with GPS location data so you as a fleet operator know how each driver is operating their vehicle.

 Speeding and over speed data, alerts and reports can be generated too.

 The speed of the vehicle is also sent with its location and other data.
 This is typically at 3 minute intervals.
 To illustrate how this works:

 Driver in van #1: Date, time 11:07, GPS location point on Main Road 1, speed 70 km/h